jfspps/howtos/Git/MergingAndDiff.md

 Merging is the unification of two or more commit histories of branches.
 It can only take place within the same repository: branches (whether originating from this repository or some other repository) must be present beforehand before a merge can take place.

-To many, a merge is technically completed when a new commit is persisted.
+To many, a merge is technically only completed when a new commit is persisted.
 The resultant commit will have as many parent commits as there are branches.

 A merge always involves merging a _source_ branch _into_ the current, _target_ branch.

+Git looks for the latest common ancestor of both branches (a common ancestor is also known as a _merge base_) and proceeds to merge all changes according to the commit history up to the current current on the current branch.

 ```bash
 git merge sourceBranchName